-These higher laws are the laws of your own being; they are not imposed from without, but deliberately chosen and obediently followed within.
+These higher laws are the laws of your own being; they are not imposed from without, but are deliberately chosen and obediently followed within.
 It is the license of your higher being to establish new laws around and within you — such laws as purity, chastity, and temperance.
 These laws are much harder to live up to than the laws of men, and they point toward the possibility of a divine life.
-Even though a divine life is not open to mere mortals, you can capture some of that ethereal quality by practicing an inward and outward austerity, by letting your mind descend into your body and redeem it, by treating yourself with ever increasing respect.
+Even though such a life is not completely open to mere mortals, you can capture some of that ethereal quality by practicing an inward and outward austerity, by letting your mind descend into your body and redeem it, by treating yourself with ever increasing respect.
 This is partly what Thoreau means by advancing confidently in the direction of your dreams and living the life you have imagined.

 By fearlessly living out your own essential nature, you connect your life to the divine even if it is, in the end, unattainable.
 Few are those who contemplate their highest possibilities, who pursue some crowning experiences above and beyond those that the merely common laws might approve, who seek out a revolution in their inner lives.

 Devotion to the divine and cultivation of the right way of living require self-restraint, self-discipline, self-governance.
-There are similarities here to the ancient Indian concept of brahmacharya or studenthood: the first phase of life in which you dedicates yourself to deep learning and simple living.
+There are similarities here to the ancient Indian concept of brahmacharya or studenthood: the first phase of life in which you dedicate yourself to deep learning and simple living.
 You must train your will, your impulses, and your intellect in order to nurture the seeds of character, wisdom, and purity.

-Growing up as it does in the nurturing environment of youth, self-trust might seem opposed to a mature independence.
+Developing as it does in the nurturing environment of youth, self-trust might seem opposed to a mature independence.
 As hinted, perhaps a balance can be found here by imagining the upland farm as located between a college town to the east and a farming community to the west.
-To find the right away of living, even while building self-trust in your youth you must also seek out opportunities for reflection and for thinking independently of your family, your teachers, and your peers.
+To find the right away of living, even while building self-trust in your youth, you must also seek out opportunities for reflection and for thinking independently of family, teachers, and peers.